0xbitcoin/active-projects/README.md

 7. [0xBTC Solidity Toolkit](https://github.com/0xbitcoin/solidity-tools)  (Concept)

-      A set of documented libraries and methods that allow developers to more easily build dapps which incorporate 0xBTC
+      A set of documented libraries and methods that allow developers to more easily build apps which incorporate 0xBTC

 8. 0xBTC.io Website   (Concept)